-AACSB: Analytic Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-01 Grasp why it is critical for company managers to have a clear strategic vision of where a company needs to head and why.
-Topic: What Does the Strategy-Making, Strategy-Executing Process Entail?
+Learning Objective: 02-01 Grasp why it is critical for company managers to have a clear strategic vision of where a company needs

-- 5. When a company is confronted with significant industry change that mandates radical revision of its strategic course, the company is said to have encountered
+- 5. When a company is confronted with significant industry change that mandates radical revision of its strategic course, the company is said to have encountered a(n)

-- A. a learning and growth perspective.
+- A. learning and growth perspective.

-- B. a strategic inflection point.
+- B. strategic inflection point.

-- C. a strategic roadblock.
+- C. strategic roadblock.

-- D. a new strategic opportunity.
+- D. new strategic opportunity.

-- E. an opportunity for corporate entrepreneurship.
+- E. opportunity for corporate entrepreneurship.